 Polkadot has created a separate XCM protocol that allows parachains to communicate with each other.
 Polkadot Wiki contains more information about this.

-We have already mentioned parachain auctions a couple of times in this article.
-They began officially in November 2021.
+The parachain auctions began officially in November 2021.
 The first parachains went to projects called Acala, Clover, Moonbeam, Astar, and Parallel.

 As stated in the previous paragraph, there are only limited slots available for parachains.
 In theory, the maximum amount is 100, but parathreads and common good parachains reserve some slots.
 Parachains slots are decided in auctions where the DOT token is used.